boskiv/kt/README.md

 The template files are joined in alphabetical order.
 This means that one can control the order in which objects are applied to the Kubernetes API server by simply prefixing files with numbers to force the ordering.

+## Deploying

+Any files in a component's `k8s` subfolder will be applied to the Kubernetes API server after being compiled with gomplate.
+If there is also a `cfn` folder that will be run with `stackup` as a AWS Cloudformation stack.

+The naming convention for the Cloudformation stack will be `<env>-<cfn template filename>`.
+So if there is a file called `templates/component/cfn/backup-iam-role.yaml` and you run `kt` with `-e cluster01-test` the Cloudformation stack name will be `cluster01-test-backup-iam-role`.

 ## Development

 `kt` is simply a combination of the following tools with folder conventions:

-* [gomplate](https://gomplate.hairyhenderson.ca/) to provide templating of Kubernetes manifests to allow for different environments and complex setup
+* [gomplate](https://gomplate.hairyhenderson.ca/) to provide templating of any files in the `templates` directory to allow for different environments and complex setup.
-* [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to due the actual deployment of the compiled template manifests.
+* [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to do the actual deployment of the compiled template manifests.
+* [stackup](https://github.com/realestate-com-au/stackup) to idempotently and synchronously deploy AWS Cloudformation stacks.

-By using pre made tools such as gomplate we get alot of useful extras already built in, such as extra functions for templating and a great dependency build tool that supports parallelisation and command line flags with zero effort or maintenance.
+By using pre made tools such as gomplate we get alot of useful extras already built in, such as extra functions for templating.

-This is sticking with the principle of not reinventing the wheel and rewriting a specific tool from scratch that would require more effort, testing and maintenance.
-Were `kt` to be useful and we found that we were fighting the above tools, or having to bend over backwards too much to have it work with them, this is when we would consider writing a tool from scratch.

-### Roadmap

-Assuming this tool is useful here are some extra features that could be implemented in the future:

-* Manage the lifecycle of objects by using a label for each project to be able to see if any objects need to be deleted as they are present on the API server but no longer present in manifest files.